 Originally from Oregon, Kim holds a B.A. from the College of Santa Fe and an MBA in Sustainable Business from Marylhurst University in Portland.
 She says her graduate studies broadened her understanding of how sustainability can encompass business and government policy.
 “This knowledge will help me enhance the opportunities for Horizons and our clients to participate in shareholder advocacy,” she says.
 “So we can help clients with shares in oil companies, for example, to advocate for institutional policy changes on fracking and other environmental issues.
 Together, we can make a difference in the process.”

 In her personal life, Kim embodies the same values that drive her professional passions.
 She currently serves on the board of The Forum for Sustainable and Responsible Investment (US SIF).
 She has previously served on the boards of Earth Works Institute and PFLAG, on the governing council of Tierra Encantada Charter School, served as President of Santa Fe Green Chamber of Commerce and was appointed by the Mayor in 2017 to the city’s Sustainability Commission.
 She’s the mother of two grown sons and is an avid organic gardener and distance runner, having completed 6 Half Marathons with the goal of completing a 26.2 in the near future.
-She shares her five-acre rural spread near Santa Fe with her wife Rose, four dogs, and two cats.
+She shares her five-acre rural spread near Santa Fe with her wife Rose, four dogs, two cats and 11 laying hens.

 Johann A. Klaassen